SurveyMonkey/surveymonkey-android-sdk/README.md

 ```

 ####Issues and Bugs
-Please submit any issues with the SDK to us via Github issues, for more critical bugs, email [support@surveymonkey.com](mailto:support@surveymonkey.com)
+Please submit any issues with the SDK to us via Github issues.